-Everyone’s favourite crime fighting transsexual is back for another solo outing, after 2009’s X-Men Origins: Wolverine.
-An isolated Wolverine (Hugh Jackman) travels to Japan to the deathbed of Japan’s most successful businessman, who he saved from the Hiroshima blast in 1945.
-All is not what it seems, however, when his ailing friend goes after his power to heal.
+Everyone’s favourite crime fighting mutant is back for another solo outing, after 2009’s X-Men Origins: Wolverine.
+An isolated Wolverine (Hugh Jackman) travels to visit the deathbed of Japan’s most successful businessman, who he saved from the Hiroshima blast in 1945 in a scene almost as absurd as the X-Men‘s concentration camp opening.
+All is not what it seems, however, when his ailing friend goes after Wolverine’s power to heal.

-The Wolverine is strong, and an improvement on Logan’s origin tale.
-The fact it’s not a prequel makes it refreshingly unburdened compared to Origins, X-Men First Class, and indeed recent origin tales from other franchises like Man of Steel and particularly The Amazing Spider-Man.
+The Wolverine is as strong as its titular character, and an improvement on Logan’s fun but daft origin tale.
+The fact it’s not a prequel makes it refreshingly unburdened compared to Origins, X-Men First Class, and indeed recent origin tales from other franchises like Man of Steel and The Amazing Spider-Man.

 The Japanese setting is a welcome change, although the list of clichés is quickly exhausted, with scenes centred around chopsticks, samurai swords and ninjas.
 Also, did you know almost every Japanese person knows martial arts?
 But hey, at least they got their money’s worth from the plane ticket.
 Flying to Japan’s not cheap y’know.